Solar Energy To Power A School

 Edinburgh’s Telford College provides a wide range of career-related programmes to help learners progress into work or University education.

 Currently the College has around 17,000 students and 600 members of staff.
-This coverage can be viewed in full on the Discover Solar website and was achieved as part of the ongoing PR campaign by the Holyrood Partnership on behalf of Edinburgh’s Telford College.
+This coverage can be viewed in full on the Discover Solar website and was achieved as part of the ongoing PR campaign by the Holyrood PR on behalf of Edinburgh’s Telford College.